Some things are just too good to have in small doses. Here’s why Sintra is most definitely NOT a day trip!

 - Wow, this place is going to be incredibly touristy

-Whatever your reaction, there are some places in the world where you arrive and immediately understand the reason they’re a tourist hot spot.
+Whatever your reaction, there are some places in the world you arrive and immediately understand why they’re so popular.
 Places where you barely even notice the crowds as you become absorbed by the beauty around you.
-Sintra is definitely one of these places.
+Sintra is definitely one of those places.
 By no means is this a hidden ‘off the beaten track’ location.
-There is no way such an incredible site could be kept a secret 30 minutes from Lisbon.
+There is no way such an incredible site could be kept secret especially as it’s 30 minutes from Lisbon.

 During our travels we were blown away when we discovered that most people visit Sintra on a day trip.
 A day trip!
 There is no way that 24 hours can do Sintra justice.
 We don’t want any future travellers to make that mistake.
 It’s like going to a buffet and only having a starter!
 Craziness!
 We can understand the lure, an easy 30 minute connection from Lisbon and Portugal having so many other great places to visit – this is no excuse though, Sintra should be prioritised!

 Here’s why Sintra is definitely NOT a day trip